What makes one person wise beyond their years, and another, young at heart?

 Instinctually, Old Souls know that life is one great spiritual journey towards inner wholeness.
 As a result, most Old Souls spend their lives seeking that which will bring them true self-fulfillment or self-actualization.

-The most vital practice to incorporate into your life as an Old Soul, and indeed as any person, is Soulwork.
-Soulwork is the practice of working to reconnect with your Soul.
-Soulwork is not limited to any particular religious or spiritual doctrine, but embraces all paths.
+The most vital practice to incorporate into your life as an Old Soul, and indeed as any person, is inner work.
+Inner work is the practice of working to reconnect with your Soul.
+Inner work is not limited to any particular religious or spiritual doctrine, but embraces all paths.
 However, there are a number of practices which are particularly helpful.
 We explore these practices in our book: The Spiritual Awakening Process.

 Essentially, any practice which helps you to become conscious of the eternal and unchanging presence within you that is your Soul is helpful.
-We dedicate this website to helping you explore various techniques and sacred Soulwork practices out there that aid soulful maturity.
-Read more about Soulwork in our article: What is Soulwork?
+We dedicate this website to helping you explore various techniques and sacred inner work practices out there that aid soulful maturity.
+You can read more about Inner work here.

 Once an Old Soul has learned how to reconnect with, and embody, the Soul, they enter a new level of spiritual advancement.
 We refer to this level as the Elder Soul stage.